rick-r/marriage-figaro-norway/captions.md

 ei godeva leggendo, e nel vederlo io rideva di me, senza saperlo.

     How could you?
-During the ceremony, I was laughing, but really I was the joke.
+In the ceremony I was laughing, but really I was the joke.